Erich T. Elwin

 Phone: (206) 592-4578

-As a first generation American, I embrace my nationality while still maintaining a strong connection to my Caribbean Afro-Hispanic roots.
-So, I harbor a global worldview that, at its core, is primarily objective and rooted in the critical analysis of not only learning but the ways in which we learn.
-This, I feel, is a vital component in helping us understand the world in which we live and learn.
-As a person of color, I am consciously aware of the importance of culture within education, and grounded in the belief that student awareness of multicultural aspects within society do not impede, rather facilitate learning processes though which critical thinking skills are acquired and developed.
+As a first generation Black American, I embrace my national identity while still maintaining a strong connection to my Afro-Hispanic Caribbean cultural heritage.
+So, I harbor a global worldview that, at its core, is primarily rooted in the critical analysis of not only learning, but the ways in which we learn.
+This, I feel, is a vital component in helping us better understand the world in which we live.
+I am ever conscious of the importance of culture within education, grounded in the belief that student awareness of cultural aspects within society do not impede, rather facilitate learning processes though which critical thinking skills are acquired and developed.

 My primary goal, is empowering you as students.
-Your diverse voices are important because you deserve a seat at the table as change agents assists us in toppling institutional hegemony and deconstructing the power structures that reproduce oppression in society.
+Your diverse voices are important because your seat at the table as change agents assists us in toppling institutional hegemony and deconstructing the power structures that reproduce oppression in society.
 Your student voice is so very powerful.

-On a lighter note, I enjoy writing slam poetry, composing music, playing the guitar, drums, and piano, watching sports, Amazon, Netflix, and Hulu, hanging out with my pups, cooking gourmet cuisine, and fishing when I get a chance.
+On a lighter note, I enjoy writing and performing slam poetry, composing music, singing, playing the guitar, drums, and piano, watching sports, hanging out with my pups, cooking gourmet cuisine, and fishing whenever I get a chance.